 Filing for divorce in NC doesn’t always involve a legal fight.
 Some couples agree on property, parenting, and support from the start and may qualify for an uncontested divorce.

 These cases move faster, involve fewer disputes, and often cost less.
-A lawyer can still play an important role by drafting clear, enforceable agreements that prevent future misunderstandings.
+A lawyer can still play an essential role by drafting clear, enforceable agreements that prevent future misunderstandings.

 Talk with a Divorce Lawyer in Raleigh